 - has a way more robust and accurate beat detection engine.
-In contrast to the AE tool, it does not only predict the beats per minute, but the actual position of every single beat (and even other rhythmically relevant points).
+In contrast to the Ae tool, it not only predicts the beats per minute, but the actual position of every single beat (as well as other rhythmically relevant points).

 - has a very powerful and intuitive interface to visualize and select individual beats

 - is compatible with all After Effects versions since CS4, while BeatEdit for Premiere Pro is only compatible with CC 2014 and CC 2015

 - can also generate keyframes and stagger layers

 So, if you use an old version of After Effects (or if it's very important for you to generate keyframes or stagger layers), Beat Assistant for After Effects might be your best choice.
 But in most cases, BeatEdit for Premiere Pro will be a much better, more robust, accurate and flexible solution.

 If you are a video editor into making edits in time with the music this extension is perfect for you!
 A serious workflow enhancement you won’t want to be without after using it a few times.